drbeefsupreme/qyron/README.md

 # qyron

 This is software for the Raspberry Pi and Teensy 3.6 w/ SmartMatrix LED Shield v3 used for making SmartMatrix API calls via USB serial.
+There's nothing specific to the Raspberry Pi for it yet, but there will be someday.

 This shouldn't be used by anyone yet, but some of the patterns may be helpful examples.